Objelisks/resistance/README.md

 # How to Play:

 Use http://objelisks.github.io/resistance/resistance.html or other commonly accessible hosted place.
+You'll need at least 5 players total to actually play, and the game supports up to 10.
+The entire game is contained within the single html file.

 Understand the rules, either by owning the original game or watching a youtube playthrough, such as: https://www.youtube.com/watch?v=f5hIPFleQiA